Mahun10/Soc_Matteo/README.md

 - Event ID: 4625
 - Wazuh rule: `60122`

-This behavior is commonly associated with password guessing or brute force attempts.
+This behavior is commonly associated with password guessing or brute force attempts. (see next capture)

 ---